The waxed canvas revival is real, and backpack brands are making the hardy, old-school material more accessible and versatile than ever.

 The 32-liter main compartment holds plenty of gear, and the adjustable drawstring up top keeps things cinched and tight.
 Upgrade the shoulder straps to padded buckskin ($45) or add a sternum strap ($35) if you’re looking to carry heavier loads.

-The Summit is backed by Frost River’s no-questions guarantee on hardware and workmanship, and these guys know how critical it is to be able to trust your gear in the wild – after all, their families have been doing it in the North Woods for several generations.Check at Frost River
+The Summit is backed by Frost River’s no-questions guarantee on hardware and workmanship, and these guys know how critical it is to be able to trust your gear in the wild – after all, their families have been doing it in the North Woods for several generations.Shop at Frost River